Future-Made/concerts-for-impact/README.md

 ### Documentation

-Available at <https://tune-docs.fullyforged.com>, gets automatically updated with every push on the `main` branch.
+Available at <https://FutureMadeConcerts-docs.fullyforged.com>, gets automatically updated with every push on the `main` branch.

 ### Application structure

-The `Tune` namespace defines the domain logic responsible to interact with the Spotify API and maintain running sessions for each logged-in user.
+The `FutureMadeConcerts` namespace defines the domain logic responsible to interact with the Spotify API and maintain running sessions for each logged-in user.

-The `TuneWeb` namespace defines authentication endpoints and the main `LiveView` (`TuneWeb.ExplorerLive`) that powers the entire user interface.
+The `FutureMadeConcertsWeb` namespace defines authentication endpoints and the main `LiveView` (`FutureMadeConcertsWeb.ExplorerLive`) that powers the entire user interface.

-Tune assumes multiple browser sessions for the same user, which is why it defines a `Tune.Spotify.Session` behaviour with `Tune.Spotify.Session.HTTP` as its main runtime implementation.
+FutureMadeConcerts assumes multiple browser sessions for the same user, which is why it defines a `FutureMadeConcerts.Spotify.Session` behaviour with `FutureMadeConcerts.Spotify.Session.HTTP` as its main runtime implementation.

 Each worker is responsible to proxy interaction with the Spotify API, periodically poll for data changes, and broadcast corresponding events.

-When a user opens a browser session, `TuneWeb.ExplorerLive` either starts or simply reuses a worker named with the same session ID.
+When a user opens a browser session, `FutureMadeConcertsWeb.ExplorerLive` either starts or simply reuses a worker named with the same session ID.

 Each worker monitors its subscribers, so that it can shutdown when a user